 Paul is an independent company director and also consults on strategic, regulatory, and governance matters.
-He is a member of the Financial Advice Code Working Group and has previously been a director of Brook Asset Management, Wellington Regional Development Agency, and the Chair of Grow Wellington.
+He is a member of the Financial Advice Code Working Group and is a director of MMC Group Holdings Ltd. He has previously been a director of Brook Asset Management, Wellington Regional Development Agency, and the Chair of Grow Wellington.
 Paul was a senior Financial Services & Tax Partner at PricewaterhouseCoopers, advising large local businesses and multinationals, predominantly in the finance sector (fund managers, banks, life insurers) as well as being closely involved with major regulatory reform in the tax and performance disclosure fields.
 Paul has a BCA in Economics from Victoria University of Wellington, and is of Italian, Greek, and Cypriot descent.

-Clare Murray
+• Clare Murray